decentralized-identity/trustdidweb-v03/spec/specification.md

       5. If pre-rotation is being used, the hashes of authorized DIDs that may be used in later `updateKeys` lists.
 The pre-rotation hashes are in the `nextKeyHashes` list in the [[ref: parameters]].
-11. In processing the last log entry, check if [[ref: approvers]] are being used by the DID Controller, and if so, verify the approvals from the [[ref: approvers]] as specified in the
+11. In processing the last log entry, check if [[ref: witnesses]] are being used by the DID Controller, and if so, verify the witness data integrity proofs in the entry and verify that they are signed by a threshold of witnesses, as described in the [DID Witness](#did-witnesses) section of this specification.
-    [DID Version Approvals](#did-version-approvals) section of this specification.
+    1. Witness data integrity proofs are removed from prior log entries when a new log entry (with witness approvals) is added.
+When active, the last entry **MUST** have a threshold of verified witnesses proofs.

 On completing the processing and successful verification of all entries in the [[ref: DID Log]], respond to the DID resolution request, including the